Locations

 Action:

-Eliminate Unused Services and Add-Ons: Beyond the core Office plans, companies often purchase add-on licenses (Visio, Project, Power BI, Audio Conferencing, etc.) or additional security products that may overlap with Microsoft 365 capabilities.
+Eliminate Unused Services and Add-Ons: Beyond the core Office plans, companies often purchase add-on licenses (such as Visio, Project, Power BI, and Audio Conferencing) or additional security products that may overlap with Microsoft 365 capabilities.
 Identify any such redundant or underutilized subscriptions.

 For instance, if you bought 1,000 Visio Plan licenses but only 600 people actively used Visio in the last year, plan to renew only 600 and drop the rest.
 Similarly, if every user was given the full EMS E5 security suite but only a fraction needs advanced capabilities like Cloud App Security, consider licensing most users with the cheaper EMS E3 (or relying on built-in Windows security) and only a subset with EMS E5.